HadySK/CppDspAudio/README.md

 testing dsp algorithms on audio

 We are using SDL to read a .wav audio file, store it into a buffer, manipulate the buffer then save it or play it back.
+The audio file is used an analog signal source, after running each function we can save the signal as .wav file then view it using software like Audacity to act as our oscilloscope.

 ## Delay
 To add a delay we take the input buffer, delay it by a set amount of time, then add it back to the original output as shown below